 Last Updated on Samuel Franklinby

+What is Tarkov?
+What are the Escape From Tarkov genres you can expect to encounter this online game with a growing player count?
 If you’ve been wondering what Escape From Tarkov is this general game overview will answer your basic questions and give you insight into the game experience prior to purchasing the game.
 With Tarkov reporting concurrent player counts over 200k in early 2020 and likely much higher now after a number of successful Twitch streamer events there are a steady influx of gamers considering if Tarkov is right for them.

 It is this question that this article intends to answer and while it won’t provide a beginner’s guide to your first few raids you can be confident in deciding if Tarkov is the right game for you or not by answering common pre purchase questions and explaining what do you do in Escape From Tarkov.
 Our full game review of Escape From Tarkov may also assist with your purchase decision.
 Once you’ve made the decision to buy we also have a handy guide on choosing the correct Tarkov game edition.

 What Kind Of Game Is Escape From Tarkov?
+(Escape Form Tarkov Genres)